ss2552/Guide_3DS/docs/pt_BR/troubleshooting-soundhax.md

 # Troubleshooting (Soundhax)

 Esta página oferece recursos de solução de problemas para problemas com a página "Instalando boot9strap (Soundhax)", que é usada nas versões do sistema entre 1.0.0 e 11.3.0.
-If you are unable to solve your issue with the advice on this page, please join [r/3ds on Discord](https://discord.gg/3ds) and describe your issue, including what you have already tried.
+If you are unable to solve your issue with the advice on this page, please join [Nintendo Homebrew on Discord](https://discord.gg/MWxPgEp) and describe your issue, including what you have already tried.

 ## Problemas com o Soundhax